 7. Change up your wine bottle’s label with a custom version.

-For Hanukkah, Liz found these funny Hanukkah wine labels recently from The Ritzy Rose.
-Perfect for Manischewitz and grape juice alike.
+For Hanukkah, Liz found this set of 8 funny Hanukkah wine labels from The Ritzy Rose.
+Perfect for Manischewitz, a good Pinot, and grape juice alike.
+(We like the one that says “it would be a miracle if this lasts all 8 nights.”
+IYKYK.)

 8. Wrap wine as part of a DIY Wine-of-the-Month gift basket

-If your recipient follows your directions to open only a single bottle a month, they’ll drink a toast to you every month of 2020 for being such a thoughtful and generous gift giver.
+If your recipient manages to follow your instructions to open only a single bottle each month, they’ll drink a toast to you every month of next year for being such a thoughtful and generous gift giver.
 Cheers!